smart-data-models/dataModel.TourismDestinations/Event/doc/spec.md

 - `subEvent`: Reference to a list of Minor Events that are part of this major Event
 - `superEvent`: Reference to the Major Event that includes this Event.
 - `thematic`: A list of thematic as keywords
-- `title`:  Title of the Trip.
+- `title`:  Title of the Event.
-- `touristType`: Type of tourism depending on the segment and the motivation of the trip.
+- `touristType`: Type of tourism depending on the segment and the motivation of the event.
-- `transportServices`: List of private transport available near the Trip.
+- `transportServices`: List of private transport available near the Event.
 In example taxi, uber, vtc, parkingShuttle
-- `tripPriceFrom`: Min Price.
-The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **EUR** represents **€uro**.
-- `tripPriceTo`: Max Price.
-The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **EUR** represents **€uro**.
 - `type`: It has to be Event
 - `url`: Url with image related to the item
 - `webSite`: Link to the official website for more information.